Skip to footer content

 To begin using MOQ in the test project, you'll need to add the MOQ NuGet package to your solution.
 You can do this using the NuGet Package Manager in Visual Studio or by running the following command in the Package Manager Console:

-This command will install the package and will add all the required dependencies in the project.
+This command will install the package and add all the required dependencies to the project.

 Write unit tests using NUnit and MOQ to mock the dependencies (IHostBank and IHSMModule) of the ATMCashWithdrawal class.